-In this guide, we’ll teach you exactly how to recall an email in Outlook, Microsoft’s popular email client.
-So if you use Outlook to manage your email, check out the step-by-step process below for an easy way to pull those emails back from the brink.
+In this guide, we’ll teach you exactly how to recall an email in Outlook, Microsoft’s popular email service.
+If you use Outlook to manage your email, check out the step-by-step process below for an easy way to pull those emails back from the brink.

 Steps to recall Outlook emails